In Your Community » King » Construction Projects »

-Fall 2013 project updates
+Spring 2015 project updates

 What is a transmission line?

 Transmission lines are key elements in the electrical distribution system.
-The lines safely transport high voltage electricity from power generation sources like dams and wind generating facilities to substations in local communities.
+These lines safely transport high voltage electricity from power generation sources like dams and wind generating facilities to substations in local communities.
 Transmission normally takes place at voltages of 55 kV and higher.

 What is a substation?